-h.
 Has any part of the site been classified as a critical area by the city or county?
 If so, specify.

-Yes, there are classified critical areas mapped and delineated within City limits.
-Proposed development project sites will be reviewed for critical areas at the time of application.
+Yes, Jewett Creek is a classified critical area mapped and delineated within city limits.
+Proposed development project sites will be reviewed for special flood hazard areas at the time of application.